Image Encoding#

 The type field of the FU indicator Type=28 indicates FU-A. The NRI field value must be set according to the NRI field value of the fragmented NAL unit.

-The FU header format is as follows:
+The format of the FU header is as follows:

 +---------------+